lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

   MaskedImage:
     pytype: lsst.afw.image.MaskedImage
-    assembler: lsst.something.MaskedImageAssembler
+    delegate: lsst.something.MaskedImageDelegate
     parameters:
       - subset
     components:
       image: Image
       mask: Mask
-    readComponents:
+    derivedComponents:
       npixels: NumPixels

 In this simplified definition for a masked image, there are two components declared along with a derived component that returns the number of pixels in the image.
-The assembler should be able to disassemble the associated Python type into the ``image`` and ``mask`` components if the datastore requests disassembly.
+The delegate should be able to disassemble the associated Python type into the ``image`` and ``mask`` components if the datastore requests disassembly.
-The assembler would also be used to process the ``subset`` read parameter if the formatter used by the datastore has declared it does not support the parameter.
+The delegate would also be used to process the ``subset`` read parameter if the formatter used by the datastore has declared it does not support the parameter.

 In some cases you may want to define specific storage classes that are specializations of a more generic definition.
 You can do this using YAML anchors and references but the preferred approach is to use the ``inheritsFrom`` key in the storage class definition: